CVJM-Nuernberg/EvTermineWordpress/evangelische-termine-widget/readme.txt

 == Changelog ==

-0.1 First version fpr the CVJM website
+0.1 First version for the CVJM website